IyesGames/iyes_perf_ui/README.md

 ## Performance Warning!

-This crate is somewhere in-between "a useful diagnostic/dev tool" and "a tech demo".

-Unfortunately, it does introduce significant overhead to your app, especially if you spawn a "complete" UI with lots of entries/widgets.
+Displaying the Perf UI might add non-negligible overhead to your app, depending on configuration.
+The overhead can be reduced by spawning a simpler UI with fewer entries.

-Please keep this in mind: your game will run faster when you don't have a Perf UI spawned.
+Just keep this in mind.
+Your game will run slightly faster when the Perf UI is not being displayed.
+This crate is designed to eliminate all perf overhead when the UI is not rendered on-screen.
-Silver lining: If your performance seems good with the Perf UI, it will be even better without. ;)

-To make it more representative of your actual performance, consider spawning a more minimal Perf UI with just a few entries that are most useful to you (for example: fps, frame time), instead of a "complete" UI.

----

-I know it is ironic that a tool intended to help you measure your performance ends up significantly degrading your performance.
-I am thinking about ways to reduce the overhead.

-From my own measurements, most of the overhead comes from `bevy_ui`'s layout system struggling to update the complex layout of the Perf UI, not from any of the actual code in `iyes_perf_ui`.
-So, to improve perfomance, I will need to come up with a way to simplify the UI and make it easier for Bevy to process.
-Or Bevy will have to get better at UI layout. ;)
+I am looking for ways to optimize this crate to reduce its overhead.